lucianadiaz-a/deal-hawk/docs/00-overview/PROJECT_BRIEF.md

 # Project Brief

 ## What this is
-NAME PENDING is a timeboxed Build First sprint to demonstrate a Tenex-style approach:
+**Deal Hawk** is a timeboxed Build First sprint to demonstrate a Tenex-style approach:
 - fast, user-centered discovery
 - ruthless prioritization
 - clean delivery of a small but real workflow

-This document is intentionally **pre-interview** and will be updated after discovery.

-## Current hypothesis (NOT confirmed yet)
+**Status:** Discovery and synthesis complete.
+MVP selected.
+Ready for build phase.

+## INITIAL HYPOTHESIS
 We believe a meaningful bottleneck exists in the company’s buying/resale operations and their management of staff-level of sellers, given their business model.

-**This is a hypothesis.** Discovery will confirm the real workflow, users, constraints, and ROI.
+## Confirmed hypothesis (from discovery)
+The business's growth is mechanically constrained by deal volume, which is constrained by **scouting speed**.
+The primary bottleneck is **manual deal monitoring** and the lack of speed in identifying purchase opportunities, then notifying buyers fast enough to catch the deal window.

+**Evidence:** Exec stakeholder explicitly states: "We are held back by the lack of speed in identifying purchase opportunities, and then... notifying a wide network of... buyers fast enough."
+Deal scouting is the throughput ceiling; even with alerts, monitoring remains largely manual.

-## Discovery goals (next 48 hours)
+## Discovery outcomes (completed)
-1) Identify and map 1–2 critical workflows (as-is)
-2) Select ONE high-leverage “moment of decision” to accelerate
-3) Quantify baseline pain (time/week, frequency, estimated $ impact)
-4) Define a measurable MVP that improves an outcome
+✅ **Workflow mapping:** As-is purchasing cycle mapped with bottlenecks identified
+✅ **Stakeholder interviews:** Exec-01 interview completed and synthesized
+✅ **Pain quantification:** Speed constraint identified as primary bottleneck; opportunity cost framed as lost revenue
+✅ **MVP selection:** Price Monitoring POC selected (see `docs/02-synthesis/MVP_DECISION.md`)

+## Selected MVP
+**Price Monitoring POC** — Track ~10 products across ≥3 retailers, record price snapshots over time, show price deltas, and demonstrate simulated "alert trigger" flow.
+This validates the highest-leverage bottleneck: automated deal scouting → normalized price history → detectable change → alertable event.

+**Full scope:** See `docs/02-synthesis/MVP_DECISION.md`
+**ROI rationale:** See `docs/02-synthesis/ROI_PRIORITIZATION.md`

-## Target users (initial assumption)
+## Target users (confirmed from discovery)
-- Exec stakeholders with end-to-end visibility (Exec-01, Exec-02 TIME PERMISSIBLE)
+- **Primary:** Exec stakeholders with end-to-end visibility (Exec-01 interviewed)
+- **Secondary:** Single operator (EMPLOYEE A) who bridges scouting → posting → buyer comms (key-person bottleneck identified)

-All user artifacts stored in-repo will be anonymized and redacted.
+All user artifacts stored in-repo are anonymized and redacted.

 ## Output goals (Build First submission)
 A functional, deployed prototype demonstrating: